 I’m fascinated with fruta de pan because it is such a nutritious Costa Rican fruit with lots of vitamins and nutrients.
 It grows prolifically in areas where other foods do not, like Africa, and could be the solution to food insecurity in many areas.

-Originally polynesian, Jamaican immigrants planted it in Limón.
+Originally Polynesian, it is one of the fruits in Jamaica immigrants planted it in Limón.
 It can grow quite large and look like a jackfruit.

 How to Eat Breadfruit.